InterPore Journal accepts a range of article types. Below you’ll find a description of each:

 No abstract required.

-Occasionally, themed special issues may be published on a themed topic or based on contributions to the annual InterPore Meeting.
+Occasionally, themed special issues may be published on a specific topic or based on contributions to the annual InterPore Meeting or a national chapter meeting.
+More information on the guidelines and processes related to special issues can be found here.

 Selected by the Editor-in-Chief, in consultation with the Board of Editors when appropriate.